When Your Monthly Budget Needs a Tune Up

 If you have children at home, you don’t want to worry them with adult concerns about paying for groceries or the mortgage, but it’s okay to let them know that there’s less money coming into your home.
 Children can be part of the solution when you let them know that some purchases can’t be made or some activities will need to be cut or postponed.
 Your teens might already be contributing to the family budget through a part time job.
 Families often come out stronger when everyone pulls together.

 When you’re ready to take charge, look over the steps in this guide.
+Information is also available in Spanish and in Hmong.
 See which tips fit your unique situation and give them a try.
 If you want more information or additional options for dealing with debt, contact your county UW-Madison Division of Extension office.
 Find your local office on the website.

 FACING A DROP IN INCOME?Use this checklist to get your budget back in balance.

 □ Figure out how much you can spend.

 □ Figure out where you can cut back.